Bitbol-Lab/DiffTrees/README.md

-The code is based on https://github.com/ramithuh/diff-evol-tree-search.git from Differentiable Search of Evolutionary Trees (Hettiarachchi, Swartz, Ovchinnikov, 2023).
+The code is based on https://github.com/ramithuh/diff-evol-tree-search.git from Differentiable Search of Evolutionary Trees (Hettiarachchi, Swartz & Ovchinnikov, 2023).

 ### requirements.txt ###
 These are the requirements used when launching either one of the two files on SCITAS.